dboddie-canonical-work/craft-parts/README.md

 ./tools/freeze-requirements.sh
 ```

-This creates a virtual environment that can be entered by sourcing the
+This creates a set of requirements for a virtual environment that can be
-`activate` file in a bash shell:
+created and entered:

 ```
+python3 -m venv venv
 . venv/bin/activate
 ```